The Grand Circuit

 Start: Lake Mutanda

-Drive to Queen Elizabeth National Park.
-From open savanna to green rainforest, and dense papyrus swamps to the vastness of Lake Edward, it is little wonder that Queen Elizabeth National Park boasts one of the highest biodiversity rates of any game park in Africa.
+Drive to Queen Elizabeth N.P., Uganda’s oldest national park.
+From open savannas to green rainforests, from dense papyrus swamps and crater lakes to the vastness of Lake Edward, it is little wonder that Queen Elizabeth N.P. boasts one of the highest rates of biodiversity of any game park in Africa.

 Day 8 of 24